- Meet the Regents

 How will I know if I am a confirmed speaker?

 You will receive an email from the Office of the Vice President and Secretary of the University stating whether or not you are a confirmed speaker.
-The auto-reply message you receive by checking "send me a copy of this message" on the sign-up form does not indicate that your request has been received or confirmed by the Secretary's office.
+The auto-reply message you receive is not a confirmation that you are on the roster of speakers for the next Regents' Meeting.

 Individuals who have been issued trespass restrictions by the University will need to seek an exception to the trespass restrictions from the campus department of public safety that issued the trespass in order to be allowed to speak.
 Individuals subject to trespass restrictions should allow up to 48 hours prior to the deadline for submitting public comments requests for consideration of an exception.